LagoVista/docs/Messaging/Parsing/Validation.md

 ### Additional Validation

 #### For All Storage Type Values
-Is Required- You can mark the field if it is required to be present.
+Is Required - You can mark this field if it is required.
 If it is not present in the message, the message will be considered invalid and processing will not continue.

 #### For String Storage Type Values